Unity-Technologies/facial-ar-remote/readme.md

 **Warning** Modifying or using a different version of the `Stream Settings` asset (**Stream Settings ARKit2-0**) will cause the remote app from the App Store to no longer function with your package.
 The `Stream Settings` used by the `Network Stream` component must be the same as the remote app.
 If you need to change the file, you must build the remote app yourself.
 See below for building the remote app.

 #### Driving multiple character rigs
 The StreamReader prefab is only designed for a single device/single character rig setup.
-To drive multiple characters from a single device or playback stream:
+To drive multiple characters from a single device or playback stream you must manually add components to game objects:

 Foreach character rig:
 1) Create a new game object and add a `Stream Reader` component